 The narrower the topics, the smaller the audience resulting in fewer views and content interaction.
 Subsequently, the more time and effort it will take to develop the channel.

 Rule 6.
-Trend Trap
+Trend trap

-Try to balance between the relevance of content for the consumer and trends.
+Try to balance the relevance of content for the consumer and trends.
 Do not focus your content strategy solely on hype and trending topics.
 Trends are often as fleeting as YouTube algorithm changes.

-You will definitely notice (and you will be right), that videos on current topics can immediately skyrocket and gain popularity among viewers.
+You will notice (and you will be correct) that videos on current topics can immediately skyrocket and gain popularity among viewers.
 Moreover, YouTube itself encourages creators to follow trends.
 YouTube promotes more shorts or live streams compared to regular videos.
 Or take everyone’s favorite collections and seasonal video requests (example: top 10 ways to gain an audience on YouTube).
 Holiday content is relevant in almost all niches: New Year’s edition of a funny show, New Year’s cartoons, or New Year’s house building in Sims 4.
 But some trends survive less than a few days, and there’s a chance you’ll get in a very competitive market of similar videos.
 That kind of content will be irrelevant to your channel in a month.

 Rule 7.
-The Viewer is Always Right
+The viewer is always right

-Authors create videos and publicly post them to fulfill their own needs: self-expression, public recognition, earnings, etc. Always.
+Authors create videos and publicly post them to fulfill their needs: self-expression, public recognition, earnings, etc. Always.
 If John just loved animals, he definitely wouldn’t start a YouTube channel.
 He would just admire them, shoot them on the phone, or even become a volunteer and join Greenpeace.